lfschenone/pixelmural/README.md

 Tasks
 -----
+* Replace Facebook link with custom link?
 * Zoom with pinch
 * Only load new pixels
+* Only exchange with server on mouse up

 Tasks if and when there is enough traffic
 -----------------------------------------